-Greek mythology is full of known stories, but it also hides less known myths with particular symbolism.
-Below discover four fascinating accounts that escape the usual.
+Greek mythology is full of well-known stories, but it also contains lesser-known myths with special symbolism.
+Below, discover four fascinating tales that go beyond the ordinary.

-The bride Salmakis fell madly in love with Ermaphrodite and begged the gods to unite forever.
-Her desire was realized, creating a being combining male and female characteristics.
+The bride Salmakis fell madly in love with the beautiful Ermaphrodite and begged the gods to unite forever.
+Her desire was fulfilled, creating a being combining male and female characteristics, symbolizing the union of the two sexes. :contentReference[oaicite:0]{index=0}

 Read the myth →